cktang88/viz-proj/process-book/process.md

     - via help from external npm lib (used Node.js + `package.json`), but on build creates a static JS file that is linked in main `index.html`
 - add ability to input new pixel layers to data
     - b/c we don't have a backend server, we can't do file upload, so we'll use an input box

+### Presentation

+- create new pixel layers on new line
+- add detailed documentation on how to create new pixel layers
+- fix mouse highlighting bug not resetting on layer join
+- _LOTS_ of refactoring